kheller18/data-structures-algorithms/questions/dataStructures.md

         + Storing segments in an arbitrary manner

 36. Define Trie data structure and its applications
-    + `Trie`: is a data structure that stores a set of strings as a sorted tree.The word "Trie" is an abbreviation for "retrieval."
+    + `Trie`: a data structure that stores a set of strings as a sorted tree.The word "Trie" is an abbreviation for "retrieval."
 Each node has the same number of pointers as the number of alphabet characters.
 It can look up a word in the dictionary by using its prefix.
 Assuming that all strings are formed from the letters 'a' to 'z' in the English alphabet, each trie node can have a maximum of 26 points.
     + Trie is also referred to as the digital tree or the prefix tree.
 The key to which a node is connected is determined by its position in the Trie.
 Trie allows us to insert and find strings in O(L) time, where L is the length of a single word.
 This is clearly faster than BST.
 Because of how it is implemented, this is also faster than Hashing.
 There is no need to compute a hash function.
 There is no need to handle collisions (like we do in open addressing and separate chaining)
     + Another benefit of Trie is that we can easily print all words in alphabetical order, which is not easy with hashing.
 Trie can also perform prefix search (or auto-complete) efficiently.
     ![trie](../images/data-structures/trie.png)